Eppo-exp/eppo-docs/docs/sdks/client-sdks/javascript.md

 ### Local Storage

 The SDK uses browser local storage to store experiment configurations downloaded from Eppo.
 This allows for quick lookup by the `getStringAssignment` function.
 The configuration data stored contains the experiment key, experiment variation values, traffic allocation, and any allow-list overrides.

+### Debugging

+You may encounter a situation where a flag assignment produces a value that you did not expect.
+There are functions [detailed here](/sdks/sdk-feature/debugging-flag-assignment/) to help you understand how flags are assigned, which will allow you to take corrective action on potential configuration issues.